- Tropical Weather FAQ

-I am very appreciative of the great steps forward you have taken to increase the College's preparedness for the threat of hurricanes.
-At the same time, the serious difficulties at Tulane, Loyola, Xavier and other schools in the aftermath of Katrina, along with Texas A & M at Galveston and others in the wake of Ike, underscore the vital importance of every faculty member having a plan to continue delivering Autumn Term and fall semester courses should a hurricane require evacuation and prolonged closure of the campus.
+I am very appreciative of the great steps forward you have taken to increase the College’s preparedness for the threat of hurricanes.
+At the same time, the serious difficulties at Tulane, Loyola, Xavier and other schools in the aftermath of Katrina, along with Texas A & M at Galveston and others in the wake of Ike, and more recently, the risk and damage along the eastern seaboard due to Sandy, underscore the vital importance of every faculty member having a plan to continue delivering Autumn Term and Fall semester courses should a hurricane require evacuation and prolonged closure of the campus.

-In addition, I urge Discipline Coordinators to share this document with their adjunct, newly hired faculty, and then follow up with them individually.
+In addition I urge Discipline Coordinators to share this document with their adjunct and newly hired faculty and then follow up with them individually.

 You have my great appreciation for taking these measures.
 They are all in our interest.